Skip to content

 • See config.md for complete configuration reference

-For detailed algorithms and parameter types, see: Technical Details: Parametric Test Generation
+For coordinate-based seeding, hierarchical sampling, and manifold parameter types, see: Technical Details: Parametric Test Generation

 Stage 2 Implementation: Execution